About Lac du Flambeau Business Development Corporation

 Treasurer: Chris Soulier

-Chris brings to the LDF Business Development Corporation 15 years of business experience, a commitment to empowering Indian Country through economic development, leadership, and an extensive network of relationships in the business community.
+Chris brings 15 years of business experience, a commitment to empowering Indian Country through economic development, leadership, and an extensive network of relationships in the business community.
 Chris is the proud owner of Access Unlimited, LLC, a small consulting group operating on a national level through strategic partnerships to offer enhanced benefits and services for any size business.

 He enjoys being active in his community through coaching youth baseball, softball and cross country skiing at all age levels.
 Chris is the proud father of Samantha (14) and Braden (12) and has been married to his wife Dawn for 19 years.
 He is a Member of the Lac du Flambeau Band of Lake Superior Chippewa Indians and currently residing in Waunakee, WI.